Chapter 1

 We believe that the right decisions are usually the harder ones, so we embrace the challenge and endure when others quit.
 We choose what is difficult because it is more rewarding in the long-term, and makes us resilient, so that we not only survive but thrive.

 "Easy" oftentimes means winning in the short-term at the expense of building for the long-term.
 Too many companies are a house of cards, with artificial short-term wins masking their long term problems.
-Those few at the top may exit unscathed, while their customers, their partners, their shareholders, and their employees bear the ultimate burden of their fall.
+Those few people at the top may exit unscathed, while their customers, their partners, their shareholders, and their employees bear the ultimate burden of their fall.

 We instead choose to be a 100-year company, to denounce short-termism and instead aim to build something that will outlast all of us.
 Most quit when things get hard, which means there is reward waiting for those that persevere.